Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 One-Year Warranty

 Unless otherwise noted, all Viva Office chairs come with a one-year warranty.
-That’s above average for the value segment of the market, but some companies offer a longer warranty.
+That’s above average for the value segment of the market, but some office chair manufacturers offer a longer warranty.

-Again though, given the fact that Viva isn’t known for their customer service excellence, combined with the fact that they sell spare parts, the reality is that most people just order what they need to fix their chair themselves, rather than try to jump through the customer service hoops.
+Again, though, given the fact that Viva isn’t known for their customer service excellence, combined with the fact that it sells spare parts, the reality is that most people just order what they need to fix their chairs themselves rather than try to jump through the customer service hoops.

 Upholstery Options

-The overwhelming majority of the products sold by Viva Office are upholstered in mesh or bonded leather.
-They’ve got a fabric-upholstered task chair for sale, but seeing fabric on Viva Office products is the exception and not the rule.
+Most of the products sold by Viva Office are upholstered in mesh or bonded leather.
+They have a fabric-upholstered task chair for sale, but seeing fabric on Viva Office products is the exception, not the rule.

-We won’t spend a ton of time on this, but we’ll give you a quick and dirty summary of the implications of the three main upholstery options, to guide you in your search for the “right” office chair for you.
+We won’t spend much time on this, but we’ll give you a quick and dirty summary of the implications of the three main upholstery options to guide you in your search for the “right” office chair.

 Leather

 Leather upholstery tends to look the best, lending an air of elegance to most chairs that are so upholstered.
 Unfortunately, leather chairs have two serious drawbacks.
-One is, they’re not pet-friendly, at all.
-If you have pets (especially cats), you do NOT want to invest in leather furniture of any kind, unless you just like burning money.
+One is they’re not pet-friendly at all.
+If you have pets (especially cats), you do NOT want to invest in leather furniture unless you like burning money.
 They’ll rip it apart in no time flat.

 Second, leather makes you sweat because it isn’t breathable.
 If you plan to spend serious amounts of time every day in your chair, you should probably think twice about getting a leather one.

 Finally, not all leather is created equally.
 If you have a chair covered in grain leather, that’s significantly better than a chair covered in bonded leather.
-Bonded leather is real leather, but it is created by fusing leather scraps together.
+Bonded leather is real leather but is created by fusing leather scraps.
 As such, it’s not as supple or as strong as genuine leather and will start to show its age relatively quickly.

-A good rule of thumb is: If you plan on heavy daily usage, you can expect bonded leather to start peeling and cracking after about a year.
-Moderate daily usage will probably extend its life to two years, and light daily usage will extend it to two and a half, and maybe three years, but that’s about all you can expect to get out of bonded leather.
+A good rule of thumb is that if you plan on heavy daily usage, you can expect bonded leather to start peeling and cracking after about a year.
+Moderate daily usage will probably extend its life to two years, and light daily usage will extend it to two and a half and maybe three years, but that’s about all you can expect to get out of bonded leather.

 In short, leather tends to be prettier than the other options, but cheaper (bonded) leather doesn’t stand up well to heavy use.